junxit/us-congress-bills-117/metadata.md

 - 2022-09-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-09-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 293 - 133 (Roll no. 427). (text: 9/13/2022 CR H7752-7753)
 - 2022-09-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 293 - 133 (Roll no. 427).
+- 2022-09-15 — Received in the Senate.
+- 2022-09-19 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.